 Frequently Asked Questions

-The courses included in the Edmonds CC Project Management Certificate program will provide you with valuable "in-demand" project management skills, tools, and techniques that you can apply in any industry and any country.
+The courses included in the Edmonds College Project Management Certificate program will provide you with valuable "in-demand" project management skills, tools, and techniques that you can apply in any industry and any country.
 Courses are offered at flexible times to accommodate your schedule and the program can be completed in about three quarters (less if you have prior college credits that satisfy specific requirements).
 Many classes can be taken in tile evening or online.

 The courses you take will count for college credits and may count toward another degree.
 This program requires a minimum of 33 credits.
-Edmonds CC is a Project Management Institute (PMI)® Registered Education Provider (R.E.P.) which means your Project Management Certificate will satisfy some of the PMI® requirements if you intend to pursue your Project Management Professional (PMP)® credential or the Certified Associate in Project Management (CAPM)® certification.
+Edmonds College is a Project Management Institute (PMI)® Registered Education Provider (R.E.P.) which means your Project Management Certificate will satisfy some of the PMI® requirements if you intend to pursue your Project Management Professional (PMP)® credential or the Certified Associate in Project Management (CAPM)® certification.
 For complete information and requirements, refer to PMI®.

 What if I already have a PMI® certification?

-Edmonds CC has been approved by the Project Management Institute (PMI)® to issue Professional Development Units (PDUs) for some of its project management courses.
+Edmonds College has been approved by the Project Management Institute (PMI)® to issue Professional Development Units (PDUs) for some of its project management courses.
 If you already have a PMI® certification, these courses can count toward your PDUs.
 Refer to Academic Catalog, Business Management- Project Management Certificate page for more information.

 How will a Project Management Certificate benefit me?

 Project management skills are in high demand in the current job market and these added skills will enhance any job, current or future.
 They will increase your marketability, expand your job choices, and increase your earning potential.